alan2207/bulletproof-react/docs/components-and-styling.md

 #### Abstract shared components into a component library

-For larger projects, it is good idea to build abstractions around all the shared components.
+For larger projects, it is a good idea to build abstractions around all the shared components.
 It makes the application more consistent and easier to maintain.
 Identify repetitions before creating the components to avoid wrong abstractions.

 [Component Library Example Code](../src/components/Elements/Button/Button.tsx)